 Compensation under an insurance claim can be complicated because you might be unclear regarding the cause of the damage.
 If you are uncertain about the cause and manner of the damage, the insurer might deny the claim.
 A decision from the United States Court of Appeals for the Eleventh Circuit demonstrates how a court might handle this type of situation.

 The policyholder’s boat suffered devastating engine damage to the point the vessel was beyond repair.
 The vessel was an 85 foot Broward Motor Yacht that was equipped with two turbo charged Detroit Diesel 12v71 engines.
 While he was traveling between the Bahamas and Miami, the insured observed black smoke coming from the engines.

 When the insured returned to dock, he inspected his engines but was unable to determine the nature of the problem nor the cause of loss.
 He filed an insurance claim for the damage to his boat engines.
 He carried an all-risk policy.
 This type of coverage does not just cover a number of specified risks.
 Rather, all risk policies cover all risks unrelated to fraud that are not expressly excluded.
-The policy placed the impetus on the policyholder to establish that the loss was caused by a peril covered under the policy.
 The insurance company denied the claim alleging that the loss resulted from wear and tear.